EXCEPTIONALLY ABLE

 Exceptionally Able at the Elementary Schools:

 The National Association for Gifted Children states that exceptional learners, in early childhood, develop best in settings where learning is differentiated with increasing levels of rigor over-time.
-To that end, in primary grades, teachers of the exceptionally able provide lessons that focus on critical thinking, problem-solving and collaboration at the appropriate learning levels, to all students in the general classroom setting.
+In addition to differentiated practices in our general education instructional program, a teacher of the exceptionally able supports lessons as a collaborator in our primary grades and provides suplemental instruction for our intermediate learners that focus on critical thinking, problem-solving and collaboration at the appropriate learning levels.

 Exceptionally Able at Timberlane Middle School: